-Below are some notes on steps you need to take before deploying Garden projects to a remote Kubernetes cluster.
+Below are some notes on the steps you need to take before deploying Garden projects to a remote Kubernetes cluster, and an overview of the things you'll want to configure.

 Many of the steps are not specific to Garden as such, so you may have already performed some of these steps and/or may need to follow the provided links in each section for details on how to perform the steps you have not yet completed.